gheeno/justanothertestframework/README.md

 ### TODO :
 1. Implement BDD
-2. Add screenshot to reporting
-3. Define proper steps in reporting ( Allure )
+2. Define proper steps in reporting ( Allure )
     - This is solved in robotframework.
-4. Test Tagging ( None Robotframework. )
+3. Test Tagging ( None Robotframework. )